Are merino socks good for hiking?

 Are merino socks durable?

-Yes, merino is a durable fiber that can withstand the friction of regular wear.
+Yes, merino is a durable fibre that can withstand the friction of regular wear.
 Our hike socks also come with additional strengthening in the heel and toe, where socks tend to wear out faster.

 Should I double my socks?